-In most developing nations in recent years, including India, the governments are supporting the creation of incubators in HEIs to facilitate commercialization of university inventions through new enterprise creation.
-The models of incubation used by HEIs across nations vary a great deal (Basant and Cooper, 2016) and the efficacy of these models depends on a large number of factors.
-Research in this area is quite nascent but a recent review suggests that science parks, incubators and accelerators are utilized world over as important technology business mechanisms.
-These are used as policy tools with the presumption that they take care of extant market failures and provide critical inputs for the formation of innovation driven firms.
-The contribution of such policy initiatives is found to be context specific but the initial outcomes seem promising.
-(Mian, Lamine and Fayolle, 2016)
+In the recent years, in most developing nations, including India, the governments are supporting the creation of incubators in HEIs to facilitate commercialization of university inventions through new enterprise creation.
+The models of incubation used by HEIs across nations vary a great deal (Basant & Cooper, 2016) and the efficacy of these models depends on a large number of factors.13 Research in this area is quite nascent but a recent review suggests that science parks, incubators, and accelerators are utilized world over as important technology business mechanisms.
+These are used as policy tools with the presumption that they take care of extant market failures and provide critical inputs for the formation of innovation-driven firms.
+The contribution of such policy initiatives is found to be context specific but the initial outcomes seem promising (Miyan, Lamine, & Fayolle, 2016).